vadimkim0203/gena-dashboard/README.md

 ## Getting Started

-Follow these steps to run the frontend project locally or in a Docker container.
+Follow these steps to run the frontend project locally.

 ---